franpanteli/Python-Bootcamp-Module-10-Errors-and-Exceptions-Handling/README.md

    - [testfile](Jupyter%20Notebooks%20-%20Errors%20and%20Exception%20Handling/testfile)

-2. **Notes on Videos - Module 10 Errors and Exceptions Handling:**
-   This section contains PDF notes summarising the key points from the video lectures in Module 10.
+2. **Notes on Videos - Module 10 Errors and Exceptions Handling:** this section contains PDF notes summarising the key points from the video lectures in Module 10.
    - [1 of 6 Errors and Exception Handling](Notes%20on%20Videos%20-%20Module%2010%20Errors%20and%20Exceptions%20Handling/1%20of%206%20Errors%20and%20Exception%20Handling.pdf)
    - [2 of 6 Errors and Exceptions Homework](Notes%20on%20Videos%20-%20Module%2010%20Errors%20and%20Exceptions%20Handling/2%20of%206%20Errors%20and%20Exceptions%20Homework.pdf)
    - [3 of 6 Errors and Exception Homework - Solutions](Notes%20on%20Videos%20-%20Module%2010%20Errors%20and%20Exceptions%20Handling/3%20of%206%20Errors%20and%20Exception%20Homework%20-%20Solutions.pdf)